Excess profits tax: Greece

-The debate around excess profits taxation
+Debate

 EPTs can be particularly effective when applied as one-off, retrospective taxes in response to unforeseen events.
 They target profits that exceed typical earnings unexpectedly, and since the investment decisions related to these profits have already been made, the taxes are relatively easy to enforce and comply with, and are difficult to avoid.
 The primary theoretical argument in favor of EPTs is rooted in the concept of economic efficiency.
 Taxes on economic rents (excess profits) are considered efficient because they theoretically do not impact the decision to invest.
 This is based on the idea that as long as the tax is levied only on returns that exceed the normal return required to justify an investment, it doesn't affect the baseline profitability that motivates the investment in the first place.

 In 1942, Frederick T Collins at the Canadian Bar foundation said this about EPT:The object of all taxation is to raise revenue, and excess profits taxation within its proper limits is, in wartime, the fairest and the best way to raise the money necessary to carry on total war as we know it today.
 Despite the theoretical ideal, real-world applications of EPTs often show that they do affect corporate behavior and investment decisions.
 For instance, historical applications of windfall taxes have sometimes led to reduced investment, as companies may hold back on expanding or entering new projects due to uncertainty about future tax liabilities.
 The U.S. excess profits tax on oil production in the 1980s, which reduced oil output, is a key example where empirical evidence contradicts theoretical predictions.

 Another argument is the ability of EPTs to mend fundamental distortion in many existing tax frameworks—that of favoring debt financing over equity financing.
 Typically, corporate tax systems allow deductions for interest paid on debt, but do not offer a corresponding deduction for returns paid on equity.
 This creates a financial incentive for companies to rely more heavily on borrowed money rather than equity financing, which can increase financial risk and instability, a problem that has been starkly highlighted during periods of economic turmoil, such as financial crises.